petermsiegel/f-string-apl/README.md

 ## Appendix II: Python f‑strings

 &emsp;Python f-strings, introduced in Python 3.6, are a modern and elegant way to format strings by embedding expressions directly inside string literals.
 You create an f-string by prefixing a string with the letter 'f' or 'F', and then you can include any Python expression inside curly braces within the string.
-When the string is evaluated, these expressions are executed and their results are automatically converted to strings and inserted at that position.<br>&emsp;
+When the string is evaluated, these expressions are executed and their results are automatically converted to strings and inserted at that position.
-For example, `f"The sum of {a} and {b} is {a + b}"` would evaluate the addition and embed the result directly in the string.
+<br>&emsp;For example, the Python expression&ensp;<strong>`f"The sum of {a} and {b} is {a + b}"`</strong>&ensp;would evaluate the addition and embed the result directly in the string.
 This combination of simplicity, power, and performance has made f-strings the preferred string formatting approach in modern Python code. *[Claude (AI).
 Response to Python f-strings query [edited].
 Claude.ai.
 Anthropic, October 19, 2025.]*

 <span class="linkNotePre">See <a id="displayText" href="javascript:linkAlert();"><span class="linkNote">https:\//docs.python.org/3/tutorial/inputoutput.html#formatted-string-literals</span></a></span>.